neiger/qa-training-app/README.md

-# FOR QA TESTING AUTOMATION
+# For QA Testing Automation Training

 1) Clone the repo
 2) Create only a local branch. ***DO NOT PUBLISH***
 3) Proceed with the atutomation testing practice